lewismj/tiki_scala/docs/src/main/tut/datastructures/graph.md

 on `Graph` (i.e. non directed graph).

 The weighted digraph interface can be defined as a`Digraph` that returns weighted`edges`.
-The weighted undirected graph is defined as a graph t hat returns weighted edges.
+The weighted undirected graph is defined as a graph that returns weighted edges.

  Rather than force an unnecessary join in the type hierarchy, for algorithms like Kruskal's, there is an implicit conversion to a `WeightedGraph`